 - Talk to the professor: If you have any questions at all go to see the professor.
 Professors are the best resource for succeeding in class.
 Show them what you are reviewing so you can see if you are on the right track.

 - Review with classmates: Get a study group together or just one fellow classmate because you can bounce ideas or questions off of each other.
 Reviewing the work aloud will aid in retaining the material.

 - Tutorial assistance: The Tutorial Center, located in the Office of Academic Services (lower level of Phillips Memorial Library), has content tutors for any subject.
 Make an appointment if you are unclear on some of the class material or if you would like additional time to review.
-Some academic departments also run their own tutorial sessions – check here for a schedule of these sessions.
+Some academic departments also run their own tutorial sessions.

 During The Exam – Quick Tips: